nuxed/filesystem/README.md

 </p>

 # Nuxed Filesystem

-Nuxed Filesystem provides classes that interact with the local filesystem.
+The Nuxed Filesystem component provides classes that interact with the local filesystem.
 Specialized classes can be used to read data, write data, alter permissions, rename files, copy, create, delete, move, traverse, and many more through an easy to use interface.

 ### Installation